 Topical spot-on products should be applied to his skin every month.
 Follow the directions carefully, especially with respect to how soon they should be used after a bath.

 Oral tablets are excellent insecticides.
 Be sure to note their coverage and efficiency.
-For example, Johnson's 4Fleas tablets will kill 95% of fleas within six hours and 100% of fleas within 24 hours.

 It’s also very important that you also treat fleas in the environment.
 The intermediate stages of the flea lifecycle – the egg, larvae and pupae – are found on the ground, on your furniture and in your carpet, and in your dog’s bedding.
 Unless you control these life stages, you’ll never get your flea problem under control.
 You can do this by using appropriate sprays and foggers.
 Washing your dog’s bed and vacuuming your home regularly are also important steps in controlling your flea population.